opensearch-project/documentation-website/_search-plugins/concurrent-segment-search.md

 ### Sorting

-Depending on the data layout in the segments, the sort optimization can prune entire segments based on the min and max values as well as values collected so far.
-For cases when the top values are present in the first few segments and all other segments are pruned, you may see an increase in query latency when performing sort with concurrent segment search.
-Whereas for cases when the last few segments contains top values then you may see improvement in latency with concurrent segment search.
+Depending on the data layout of the segments, the sort optimization feature can prune entire segments based on the min and max values as well as previously collected values.
+If the top values are present in the first few segments and all other segments are pruned, query latency may increase when sorting with concurrent segment search.
+Conversely, if the last few segments contain the top values, then latency may improve with concurrent segment search.

 ### Terms aggregations

 When performing concurrent segment search, the `shard_size` parameter will be applied at the segment slice level.
-This may introduce additional document count error, which is correctly calculated by the `doc_count_error_upper_bound` response parameter for such cases.
+This may introduce an additional document count error, which is correctly calculated by the `doc_count_error_upper_bound` response parameter in such cases.

-For more details on how `shard_size` can affect both `doc_count_error_upper_bound` and collect buckets, see [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/11680#issuecomment-1885882985).
+For more information about how `shard_size` can affect both `doc_count_error_upper_bound` and collect buckets, see [this GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/11680#issuecomment-1885882985).

 ## Developer information: AggregatorFactory changes